 You might have a low-output guitar you’d like to boost before any of the other effects on your chain.

-Now, overdrive pedals give you more options.
+Now, the best overdrive pedals give you more options.
 However, both modern and vintage reissues more or less mimic the breaking point of tube amplifiers, where playing softer gives you a clean sound and playing harder gives you a crunchy sound.

 Many overdrive pedals allow you to obtain higher-gain sounds appropriate for aggressive rhythms and lead guitars.